fandrii/digital-planet-store/README.md

 A modern, responsive **e-commerce app** built with **React, TypeScript, Redux Toolkit, and Material UI**.
 It allows users to browse products, add them to a cart, and create checkout with form validation.
-The backend was built with Node.js and Express, connected to a SQL database via REST API.
 ---

 ## 🛍️ Features